amitp-ai/Machine_Learning_Andrew_Ng/readme.md

-### This repo contains all my assignments for Andrew Ng's Machine Learning Course at Stanford (through Coursera) -- Fall 2016
+## Andrew Ng's Machine Learning Course at Stanford (through Coursera) -- Fall 2016
+This repo contains all my assignments for this course.

 - Using Octave (open source version of Matlab)
 ---------------